actionhero/www.actionherojs.com/tutorials/web-server.md

         // Port or Socket Path
         port: process.env.PORT || 8080,
         // Which IP to listen on (use '0.0.0.0' for all; '::' for all on ipv4 and ipv6)
-        // Set to \`null\` when listening to socket
+        // Set to `null` when listening to socket
         bindIP: "0.0.0.0",
         // Any additional headers you want actionhero to respond with
         httpHeaders: {
-          "X-Powered-By": api.config.general.serverName,
+          "X-Powered-By": config.general.serverName,
           "Access-Control-Allow-Origin": "*",
           "Access-Control-Allow-Methods":
-            "HEAD, GET, POST, PUT, PATCH, DELETE, OPTIONS, TRACE", "Access-Control-Allow-Headers": "Content-Type"
+            "HEAD, GET, POST, PUT, PATCH, DELETE, OPTIONS, TRACE", "Access-Control-Allow-Headers": "Content-Type",
+          "Strict-Transport-Security": "max-age=31536000; includeSubDomains"
         },
         // Route that actions will be served from; secondary route against this route will be treated as actions,
         //  IE: /api/?action=test == /api/test/
         urlPathForActions: "api",
         // Route that static files will be served from;
         //  path (relative to your project root) to serve static content from
-        //  set to \`null\` to disable the file server entirely
+        //  set to `null` to disable the file server entirely
         urlPathForFiles: "public",
         // When visiting the root URL, should visitors see 'api' or 'file'?
         //  Visitors can always visit /api and /public as normal